TeamKun/flylib-reloaded/wiki/en/commands.md

 The concept of commands in FlyLib is basically the same as in Bukkit.
 There is a name, a description of the command, permissions, usage, etc. The difference between Bukkit and FlyLib is that FlyLib does not use resource files such as plugin.yml.
-The elements needed for all commands are defined on the class.
+The variables needed for all commands are defined on the class.
 As follows.

 **Kotlin:**